Industrial production statistics

 The analysis that follows refers to the division breakdown (first 2-digit level) of the Statistical classification of economic activities in the European Community (NACE).
 In some cases, the results are presented as a group of divisions, i.e. Food, beverages and tobacco (Divisions 10, 11 and 12 of NACE Rev.2).

-Figure 3 shows the share of the manufacturing activities in the EU-27's value of sold production for 2009 and 2019 respectively.
-The EU-27's value of sold production is concentrated in fourteen groups of activities; six of these groups account for almost three-quarters of the total for both reference years.
-The sectors manufacture of motor vehicles and other transport equipment, manufacture of food, beverages & tobacco products and manufacture of basic metals & fabricated metal products accounted together for 46 % of the value of the sold production in 2019.
-The share of most of the other manufacturing activities in the EU-27's value of sold production raised up between 14% and 45% from 2009 to 2019.
+Figure 3 shows the share of the manufacturing activities in the EU's value of sold production for 2011 and 2021 respectively.
+The EU's value of sold production is concentrated in 14 groups of activities; six of these groups account for almost three-quarters of the total for both reference years.
+The sectors manufacture of food, beverages & tobacco products, manufacture of motor vehicles and other transport equipment and manufacture of basic metals and fabricated metal products accounted for 45 % of the value of the sold production in 2021.

-Looking into the smaller contributing domains, the manufacture of pharmaceutical products and pharmaceutical preparations had the highest increase in 2019, of 45 % compared with the 2009 value of sold production and especially the manufacture of coke and refined petroleum products stepped up by 35%.
+The value of sold production in almost all other manufacturing activities increased between 9 % and 60 % from 2011 to 2021 (in current prices).
+Looking into the smaller contributing domains, the manufacture of pharmaceutical products and pharmaceutical preparations had the highest increase (60 %) in 2021, compared with the 2011 value of sold production.

 The five largest manufacturing activities